desamtralized/LocalMoney/SOLANA-COMPLETION/EPIC5_SDK_IMPLEMENTATION.md

 - **Documentation**: Inline documentation and examples for all public methods and interfaces
 - **Versioning**: Proper semantic versioning with backward compatibility considerations
 - **Bundle Size**: Optimize bundle size for web applications while maintaining full functionality
-- **Mock Support**: Robust mocking capabilities for testing applications that use the SDK
 - **Framework Agnostic**: Design SDK to work with React, Vue, Angular, and vanilla JavaScript applications

 ## RELATED PROJECTS: